Self-Dumping Hoppers: Everything You Need To Know [plus 7 ideal applications for them]

 It’s as easy as that!

 Because of their ease of getting rid of trash and other scraps, they are also commonly referred to as “trash hoppers” or “scrap hoppers.”
+Another perk of that easy dump-from-seat option is that it is much safer for the operator.

 But what if you need to use a self-dumping hopper in an off-road area where a forklift (or anything with forks) can’t travel?